quintus-sertorius-blue/BlueSertorius/_posts/2019-01-20-Mental-Pollution.md

 However, here we are not discussing novels but that kind of content you find everywhere in 2020s mainstream culture: Marvel superheroes, idealized history Netflix series, cheap intellectual Sci-Fi, Harry Potter...
-Since the start of the millenium, and even more with the Internt, we had a surge in popularity.
+Since the start of the millenium, and even more with the Internet, we had a surge in popularity.
 People spend more and more time in front of a screen digesting and absorbing this stuff.
 In the next paragraphs, we will try to explore the two main different ways in which mass-fantasy fiction can spoil you.

 ### Escapism

-**Mass-fantasy fiction delivers pure entertainment in the form of escapism.** While it can be argued that fleeing from time to time to a different world can be natural for us, or can even inspire us to be better, a constant intellectual diet based on escapism is the recipe for a disaster.
+#### Mass-fantasy fiction delivers pure entertainment in the form of escapism.

+While it can be argued that fleeing from time to time to a different world can be natural for us, or can even inspire us to be better, a constant intellectual diet based on escapism is the recipe for a disaster.
 I will use a metaphor to explain why.

 When you feel pain, you have two choices: either you accept the fact that the pain exists, alongside with the suffering, and you recognize that you have to find a solution (if the solution exists, very important point...) or, second possibility, *you can dismiss the pain and cover it with some instant gratification*  given by something like food, cheap entertainment or drugs.
 This second choice has a price.
 First off, you need more and more of the substance to cover your pain.
 This is the addiction mechanism.
 Secondly, pain is a symptom.
 While you are ignoring your pain, chances are that you letting him grow behind the surfaces, waiting one day to explode near, or worse, inside your head.